devstream-io/devstream/docs/plugins/trello-github-integ_plugin.md

 ## 1 `trello-github-integ` Plugin

-This plugin creates a new GitHub Actions file(trello-github-integration) and upload to your GitHub repo.
+This plugin creates a new GitHub Actions workflow(trello-github-integration) and uploads it to your GitHub repo.

 ## 2 Usage: